A1Care is a A1c (glycohemoglobin) test for canines and felines.

 How it Works

-- Glucose seepage occurs into the urine when it reaches 200mg/dl in dogs and 250 in cats.
+- Obesity often leads to diabetes and A1c is the ideal test for overweight canines and felines.
+In addition, glucose seepage occurs into the urine when it reaches 200mg/dl in dogs and 250 in cats another indication of pre-diabetes.

 - Steroids and progestins can cause DM.